raboley/Angular-GettingStarted/APM/Notes.md

 In the product-list component we create the onRatingClicked method which accepts a parameter of type string that will be our payload, and then changes the page title to be our title + whatever we pass in as the event payload. after doing this the page title should change whenever the star is clicked.
 Not a real world example, but shows how output event binding works.
 Next we will go over the checklists.

 ## Checklists and Summary

+### Nested Component

+Input decorator

+* Atached to a property of any type
+* prefix with @; suffix with ()

+Output decorator

+* Attached to a property declared as EventEmitter
+* Use the generic argument to define the event payload type
+* Use teh new keyword to create an instance of the EventEmitter
+* Prefix with @; suffix with ()

+### Container Component

+Use the directive

+* Directive name -> nested component's selector

+Use property binding to pass data to the nested component

+Use event binding to respond to tevents from the nested component

+* use $event to pass information to the parent component from the child component using an event

+### Summary

+Building a nested component
+using a nested component
+passing data to a nested component using @input Raising an event with the @output component

+Next we will create a service so we won't need hard coded product data in our component.